GoogleCloudPlatform/google-cloud-iot-arduino/examples/complex/esp32/Gateway/README.md

 ## Troubleshooting
-If the MQTT connection is resetting when you're attaching the delegate devices, make sure to check that you delegate devices are bounded to the gateway and that they are set up correctly.
+If the MQTT connection is resetting when you're attaching the delegate devices, make sure that your delegate devices are bound to the gateway and that the gateway is configured to use association-only in the [Cloud Console](https://console.cloud.google.com/iot?pli=1).